 Thanks to the employment of innovative radio technologies, it is now possible to design and produce very small wireless sensors which can either be worn, or integrated into city infrastructure, with negligible impact.
 These sensors can measure several parameters and send data readings remotely; alarm functions are also available on each sensor, which can also be remotely transmitted.

 By installing data collectors - gateways - within a smart city, it is possible to collect data from all the sensors belonging to a well-defined sensor network, and manage them remotely.

 Another feature of this product is its versatility, allowing gateways and sensors to be installed in several environments for many different applications.

 The parking meter system is one of the set of systems and infrastructures that constitute a smart city.

-The Smart Parking Lot System has the scope to monitor the transitions of parking places (vacant/occupied) by means of a magnetometer sensor.
-The presence of a vehicle on a certain parking place affects the magnetic field: the sensor located on that place (installed either below ground or on the surface) detects the magnetic field variation and transmits the information via radio interface at 169MHz to the parking lot gateway.
+The Smart Parking Lot System has the scope to monitor the turnover of parking spaces (vacant/occupied) by means of a magnetometer sensor.
+The presence of a vehicle in a certain parking space affects the magnetic field: the sensor located in that space (installed either below ground or on the surface) detects the magnetic field variation and transmits the information, via radio frequencies at 169 MHz, to the parking lot gateway.

 The communication between gateway and sensors is bi-directional.

-169MHz frequency band is particularly suitable because it guarantees long transmission range, good permeability and high reliability even in the most critical urban environments.
+The 169 MHz frequency band is particularly suitable because it guarantees an extensive transmission range, good permeability and high reliability even in the most challenging urban environments.

 Two different versions of parking sensors are available:

-From RF point of view, both sensors are equipped with a 169MHz radio with narrowband signal (also with Ste Industries proprietary technology), which allows very high transmission power and very low power consumption.
-Both sensors are battery-powered: typical battery life is more than 10 years for the in-ground embedded sensor and 5 years for the surface sensor.
+In terms of RF, both sensors are equipped with a 169 MHz radio with narrowband signal (also using Ste Industries proprietary technology), which has very high transmission power and very low power consumption.
+Both sensors are battery-powered: typical battery life is more than 10 years for the in-ground embedded sensor, and 5 years for the surface sensor.